AT89/fun_with_elm/readme.md

-#ElM
+#ELM
 -a tall deciduous tree that typically has rough serrated leaves and propagates from root suckers.

 -the wood of the elm tree.

 --noun: elmwood

 -But really, Elm was designed by Evan Czaplicki as his thesis in 2012.

 -Elm has a small but expressive set of language constructs, including if-expressions, let-expressions, case-expressions, anonymous functions, and list interpolation.From there the key features include signals, immutability, static types, and interoperability with HTML, CSS, and JavaScript.

 -Immutability - all values in ELM cannot be changed once its created.
-ELM uses persistent data structures -interpolates HTML, CSS, Javascript
+ELM uses persistent data structures

+-interpolates HTML, CSS, Javascript

 ##ELM PROS:
 -will compile HTML, CSS, JS all in one file

--Very nice error messages/Excellent documentation that will even recommend changes -Very Modular (ie you want to add in strings, you need import String) -Single page apps with ELM
+-Very nice error messages/Excellent documentation that will even recommend changes

+-Very Modular (ie you want to add in strings, you need import String)

+-Single page apps with ELM

 ##ELM CONS:
--a lot of dependencies
+-need to load dependencies

 -very explicit

 -limitations, no .map, .apply, .fold, .filter

-#Lets get down to business
+#Lets get started
 -install the elm package via website http://elm-lang.org/get-started get the colors if you want at Atom Preferences/Install/search elm-language (get the 2nd one)

 -make a directory

 elm package install - for all the dependencies you need (similar to gems) make the elm file, so for this